lozwilsonosmar-star/metin2omg/README.md

 directory with all the required configuration and game files.
 4. Optionally, add a "Compound" configuration containing these three configurations in order to start them at once.
-5. Of course, you'll need a MySQL 5.x database, Valgrind and any other development goodies you wish.
+5. Of course, you'll need a MySQL/MariaDB database (MySQL 5.x, 8.x, or MariaDB 10.x/11.x are all compatible), Valgrind and any other development goodies you wish.
 Also, a lot of time.

 ### Creating a minimal test server (WIP)